opf/legal/privacy/data-processing-agreement/en.md

 ## § 1 Scope and responsibilities

 1. The subject, type and purpose of the contract are activities whose specification is based on the service contract referred to above and the associated product descriptions.
-2. The Processor shall not use data provided to them for processing for any other purposes.
+2. The Processor shall not use data provided to it for processing for any other purposes.
 Copies and/or duplicates may not be made without the knowledge of the Controller.
 This does not include backup copies, to the extent necessary to ensure proper data processing, and data required to comply with the statutory retention obligations.
 3. The Controller is solely responsible for assessing the lawfulness of the processing of personal data by the Processor within the framework of their contractual relationship with regard to the provisions of the European General Data Protection Regulation (GDPR) and other relevant laws and regulations concerning data protection.

 ## § 2 Location of the intended data processing

 The Processor shall process data through its own personnel only within the EEA.
-Processing in third countries only takes place if sub processors are involved, which process the data outside the EEA.
+Processing in third countries only takes place if sub-processors are involved, which process the data outside the EEA.
 The list of [sub-processors](https://www.openproject.org/legal/data-processing-agreement/sub-processors) describes the cases when the Controller's data is processed by sub-processors in third countries and specifies the legal basis according to Art.
 44 ff.
 DS-GVO.

 ## § 3 Type of data processed and categories of data subjects